 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare does not cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, one glaucoma screening each year.
-People at high risk of glaucoma, including people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
+Original Medicare does not cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, a screening for diabetic retinopathy once per year. - One pair of eyeglasses or contact lenses, after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)